czue/pegasus-docs/deployment.md

 2. On a platform-as-a-service (PaaS) platform, such as Heroku, or PythonAnywhere
 3. In a containerized way, using Docker, Kubernetes, or Google Cloud Platform

+Pegasus natively supports Heroku, Digital Ocean App Platform, and Google Cloud Run---though can be deployed on any infrastructure that supports Django apps.
-The following instructions are for specific platforms.
+The following instructions are for specific supported platforms.

-If you would like to deploy to a platform that's not listed here, please get in touch by emailing cory@saaspegasus.com!
+If you would like to deploy to a platform that's not listed here, please get in touch by emailing cory@saaspegasus.com and I'm happy to help!

 ## Deploying to containers with Docker